Lightroom Presets | 5 Reasons to Add Them to Your Photo Editing Workflow

 Makes Life Easy

-Presets make life easy.
+Lightroom Presets Make Life Easy.
 This is the overarching reason, the foundation, the common thread between each of the following paragraphs.
 If you are a hobbyist, presets can allow you to create beautiful images with less investment of your time, money, and energy.
 If you are a professional photographer, presets impact your workflow in several different areas.
 They are almost like the dancing cleaning supplies in the Sword in the Stone that help Arthur get the cleaning done so quickly – just the photographic editing version.

 More Polished Edits

 Taking full advantage of presets is the quickest way to “level up” your editing game.
-The professionals that develop presets (like the SLR Lounge system) and many others have spent thousands of hours in the studio and at a computer tweaking, evaluating, and perfecting their editing styles and working to create the best possible version of each photograph they work on.
+The professionals that develop presets (Lightroom Preset System by SLR Lounge) and many others have spent thousands of hours in the studio and at a computer tweaking, evaluating, and perfecting their editing styles and working to create the best possible version of each photograph they work on.
 By utilizing the presets they release, you are essentially allowing that professional editor into your workflow to edit your photos, or at least get you much closer to a polished final edit than you would have on your own.

 As mentioned above, the pros that release presets have TONS of experience in various styles.
 Utilizing their preset systems allow you to experiment and try out different looks and “feels” to a photograph with a quick click of your mouse.
 Many times, this can result in a new fresh look to a photo that takes it from “good” to “astounding!”
 You are also able to be more consistent across your body of work by replicating one particular style in each of your photos to produce a look that you consistently like and can adopt as “yours.”
 Clients look for consistency.
 By being conscious of this, you can capitalize on their preference for a particular style and establish yourself a niche much more quickly than if you drastically change photographic styles from edit to edit.